corekase/Domain/README.md

 Controls:

 Left-click anywhere on the map moves the avatar to that location.
 Mouse-wheel controls zooming.
 Holding right-mouse-button and moving the mouse scrolls around the map.
 Mouse-wheel-click toggles following the avatar.
 There are two floors, left-click the numbered buttons to the right of the "Floor" label to choose them.
 F1 toggles between absolute coordinates and coordinates relative to floor shown in the information panel.
+The escape key or the exit button quits the application.

 Winning: